crossplane/crossplane/design/design-doc-template-stacks-experience.md

 This use-case will probably need additional thought if we want to support all permutations of helm chart.
-For more realistic and complete examples, see the [helm engine example][helm-engine-example] and the helm variation of the app stack in the [quick start example][quick-start-example] in the template stack experience repository.
+For more realistic and complete examples, see the helm variation of the app stack in the [quick start example][quick-start-example] in the template stack experience repository.